Washington State EMT Programs

 Located in Washington's Kittitas Valley, Central Washington University (CWU) offers a wide variety of undergraduate and graduate degrees, as well as professional certificates.
-Among those programs is the Pacific Northwest's only bachelor's degree program in paramedics.
-Central Washington University's EMT and paramedic programs are affiliated with six hospitals and twelve EMS field agencies located throughout Washington.
+Among those programs is one of the country's oldest paramedic programs.

 Bachelor of Science in Paramedicine

-This program, also offered by the Department of Nutrition, Exercise, and Health Sciences at CWU, prepares students to become certified as advanced life support providers.
+This program, offered by the Department of Health Sciences at CWU, prepares students to become certified as advanced life support providers.
 Using a mix of classroom lectures, laboratory skills, team exercises, observation and clinical experience in a hospital setting, students are prepared to work in occupations related to emergency medical services.
 Course topics include anatomy, pediatric and geriatric care, pharmacology and first aid.

-Students also have the opportunity to join the EMT Club at CWU, which provides emergency medical services at student events.
-An associate's degree or two years of college experience is encouraged and the paramedic screening committee must approve all applicants.
+An associate's degree or two years of college experience is encouraged, and the paramedic screening committee must approve all applicants.
 Upon graduation from this program, students are eligible to take the National Registry EMT-P examination for certification as a paramedic.

-Founded in 1933, and located on 101 acres in Vancouver's Central Park, Clark College is the second largest school in the Washington's community and technical college system.
-Clark offers a variety of 2-year degrees, professional certificates, and training programs to approximately 11,400 students.
-For those interested in training for a career in the field of emergency medicine, Clark offers a certificate and a degree program.
+Founded in 1933, and located on 101 acres in Vancouver's Central Park, Clark College is the oldest postsecondary education institution in Southwest Washington.
+Clark offers a variety of 2-year degrees, professional certificates, and training programs to 10,000 undergraduate students.
+For those interested in training for a career in the field of emergency medicine, Clark offers a certificate program.